Solved! What Does Poison Ivy Look Like?

 Poison ivy and the rash it causes can be irritating and painful.
-It’s important to know what poison ivy looks like so you can avoid contact.
+It’s important to know what poison ivy looks like in order to avoid contact.

 What Does Poison Ivy Look Like